openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 Constant Narrowing Integer Conversions
 ======================================

-*Constant narrowing integer conversion* converts an expression of integer type to a value of smaller integer type provided that
+*Constant narrowing integer conversion* converts an expression of *integer* type to a value of a smaller *integer* type provided that:

-- the expression is a constant expression (see :ref:`Constant Expressions`)
+- The expression is a constant expression (see :ref:`Constant Expressions`);
-- a value of expressions fits to the range of smaller type
+- The value of the expression fits into the range of the smaller type.

 .. code-block:: typescript
    :linenos: